© 2013 by: Opcode

 it show from the former "Super Expansion Module/SEM".

 But it was dropped again and is now back on the cartridge in a new formas

 This new sequence will replace the old start-up sequence

 All new Opcode ColecoVision SGM Games will feature this little animation.

 Click on the Image to see the new start-up sequence.

-The sound in the Super Game Module is provided by the
+The sound in the first 2 version of the Super Game Module is provided by the

 The same used with